grscheller/scheller-linux-archive/fpInScalaBook/src/main/scala/fpinscala/state/rand/README.md

+#Functional Programming in Scala Book Exercises

+##Functional random number generator.

-Implementing a random number generation package using the state.State Monad while working through the exercises in  "Functional Programming in Scala" by Paul Chiusana and Runar Bjarnason.
+Implementing random number generation package rand using the fpinscala.state.State Monad.
+Basically, reimplementating what was done in fpinscala.rngStandalone.

 From chapter 6.

-At this point in the book, I am not supposed to know the term "monad" yet.
-The code the book has gently led me to write something very similar to the scalaz monad transformer.
+Note also the use of a package object defined in package.scala to define the rand type alias at the rand package level.